cashubtc/nuts/bonded-pol-scripts.md

 ## 9. Remaining Blocking Definitions

-This script profile is concrete about covenant transitions, but three dependencies must be completed before bytecode can be produced:
+This script profile is concrete about covenant transitions, but two dependencies must be completed before bytecode can be produced:

-1. **MMR consistency algorithm:** NUT-XX currently gives a response shape but does not define the exact algorithm mapping `proof_hashes` to old and new peak forests.
-2. **Keyset expiry:** Base Cashu expiry uses time-oriented semantics.
+1. **Keyset expiry:** Base Cashu expiry uses time-oriented semantics.
 Bonded consensus needs an unambiguous covenant-verifiable rule or must require expired keysets to remain committed indefinitely.
-3. **64-bit opcode proposal:** The arithmetic operations in Section 2.2 need consensus encodings, resource limits, and numeric rules.
+2. **64-bit opcode proposal:** The arithmetic operations in Section 2.2 need consensus encodings, resource limits, and numeric rules.

 Until these are fixed, any claimed final Tapscript bytecode would hide protocol choices rather than implement this specification.